 Connection starts with listening.
 Bite your tongue if you need to, except to say, “Wow!….I see….Really?…How was that for you?…Tell me more…”

-This story was written by Dr. Laura Markham, founder of AhaParenting.com and author of Peaceful Parent, Happy Kids, Peaceful Parent, Happy Siblings and her latest book, the Peaceful Parent, Happy Kids Workbook.
-The article originally appeared here.
+This article was submitted to Love What Matters by Dr. Laura Markham, founder of AhaParenting.com and author of Peaceful Parent, Happy Kids and Peaceful Parent, Happy Siblings.
+Join the Love What Matters family and subscribe to our newsletter.

 Do you know parents who could benefit from this story?
 Please SHARE on Facebook or Twitter to help parents strengthen these bonds with their children.